Development of a Method for a Relative Backscatter Field Calibration using Reson 7125 Multibeam Sonar Systems

 Journal or Conference Title

 Hydrographic Society of America

-Welton, Briana; Beaudoin, Jonathan; Weber, Thomas; Lanzoni, Carlo; and Rice, Glen, "Development of a Method for a Relative Backscatter Field Calibration using Reson 7125 Multibeam Sonar Systems" (2013).
-Center for Coastal and Ocean Mapping.
+Welton, Briana; Beaudoin, Jonathan; Weber, Thomas C.; Lanzoni, Carlo; and Rice, Glen, "Development of a Method for a Relative Backscatter Field Calibration using Reson 7125 Multibeam Sonar Systems" (2013).
+US Hydrographic Conference.
 692.